henkmollema/henkmollema.github.io/_posts/2015-11-27-Async-tips-and-tricks.md

+---
+layout: post
-# Async tips and tricks
+title: Async tips and tricks
+---

 The `async` and `await` keywords along with the `Task` and `Task<T>` classes provide a great way to do asynchronous work in C#.
 However, there might be some confusion when to mark a method as `async`, when to `await` a task and when to use the `Task` class.
 In this post I will try to clear some things up using some simple examples.